DevCyntrix/death-chest/README.md

 # death-chest

 A spigot plugin for spawning a chest when the player dies.
-It supports Holographic Displays, Decent Holograms, ProtocolLib, WorldGuard, and PlotSquared for additional features
+It supports Holographic Displays, Decent Holograms, ProtocolLib, WorldGuard, GriefPrevention and PlotSquared for additional features

 ## Configuration